MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

 to perform the remote invocation and provide a reliable implementation regarding the interface contract even if the remote application fails to fulfill its contract (unexpected exceptions, application killed, …).
-The MicroEJ Core Engine will allocate instances of this Proxy class when an implementation (of the Shared Interface) owned by another application is being transferred to this application.
+The Core Engine will allocate instances of this Proxy class when an implementation (of the Shared Interface) owned by another application is being transferred to this application.